Lotti Golden: 1990s

 Lotti Golden was honored with the ASCAP Pop Award for "With Every Beat of My Heart" in 1991.
 Golden's "If You Lean on Me," was recorded by Canadian artist Colin James Sudden Stop LP and featured in the 1991 action film, Run.
 Golden and Faragher's work with the O'Jays, fused urban R&B with their classic soul sound, coming "closest to accomplishing that fusion with the smoking, politically charged "Something For Nothing."
 The album won the O'Jays their first American Music Award in 1991.
-Dubbed "luminous tunesmiths and veteran popsters" in Billboard, the team's 1993 international hit, The Right Kind of Love (Giant Records) co-produced with Robbie Nevil (Billboard Top 15) featured on Fox's hit TV series Beverly Hills, 90210 (listed by Entertainment Weekly at No. 20 of the top TV shows of the past 25 years) also appeared on the Beverly Hills 90210: The Soundtrack.
+Dubbed "luminous tunesmiths and veteran popsters" in Billboard, the team's 1993 international hit for Jeremy Jordan, The Right Kind of Love (Giant Records) co-produced with Robbie Nevil (Billboard Top 15) featured on Fox's hit TV series Beverly Hills, 90210 (listed by Entertainment Weekly at No. 20 of the top TV shows of the past 25 years) also appeared on the Beverly Hills 90210: The Soundtrack.

 Golden and Faragher made music history in 1993, producing the British R&B girl band Eternal, the first female group to reach one million units (album sales) in the UK.
 Eternal's debut LP, Always & Forever (EMI), certified 4× Platinum by BPI paved the way for other female UK groups like All Saints and the Spice Girls.
 Golden's experience as a vocalist helped shape Eternal's vocal sound on the four songs she co-produced and wrote with Faragher, including the international hit single "Oh Baby I...", which topped the UK Singles Chart at No. 4.
 The first UK girl group with six singles to reach the Top 15 on the UK charts from their debut LP, Eternal went on to become one of Britain's most successful girl groups achieving both international and domestic success.

 In 1994, Golden co-wrote Keep on Pushing Love for veteran soul singer Al Green.
 The four way collaboration (Golden, Green, Baker & Faragher) resulted in "one of [Green's] finest recent releases."
 The single appears on Green's 1995 LP, Your Heart's in Good Hands, "a solid project that approaches the Rev. Green's classic work with Hi Records."
 In 1993 and 1994, Golden and Faragher reached No. 1 on Billboard's Jazz Charts, with Soul Embrace by Richard Elliot and Diane Schuur's Heart To Heart album, (GRP) featuring "Freedom" performed by B.B.
 King.